Monday January 14, 2019

 If the president after 2020 is a Democrat, that person still could tap a Democrat to be Senate-approved chairman.
 That could set up an interesting scenario of a minority chairman.

 More speculatively, it even is possible that after October 2022, Republicans could have a monopoly at CPSC.
-Kaye's term officially ends in October 2020, but he can to October 2021 under CPSC rules aimed at minimizing commission vacancies.
+Kaye's term officially ends in October 2020, but he can stay to October 2021 under CPSC rules aimed at minimizing commission vacancies.
 Commissioner Robert Adler's term ends in October 2021, so he can stay aboard until October 2022.

 If neither is replaced, only the three Republicans would remain, and they would have a quorum.
 The CPSA states that three is a quorum and that "Not more than three of the Commissioners shall be affiliated with the same political party."